Free Toyota VIN Decoder

 A Toyota VIN decoder starts by locating the Toyota VIN, which can be found on a number of spots:

 - Toyota VIN Number can often be found on the driver’s side of the dashboard, looking in from the windshield at the lower right corner.

 - For Toyotas from 1989 to today, you will also find the VIN number to decode a Toyota VIN on the driver’s side doorjamb.

 - Toyota VIN Check can also be done on your insurance documents and vehicle registration card from the DMV.

-Toyota also uses VIN stickers on other places on the car, but these can fall off or fade over the years.
+In addition to the aforementioned spots to lookup Toyota VINs, Toyota also uses VIN stickers in other places on the car, but these can fall off or fade over the years.
 The possible sticker locations to decode a Toyota VIN are:

 - On the radiator support

 - Front fenders on both the left and right side, visible from the engine compartment

 Other locations where a Toyota VIN number may be found will depend on the make and year.